grassrootseconomics/docs.grassecon.org/docs/edu/case_study.md

 The BINGUNI group gathers to decide on what they need to do to start farming.
 Within the group they have labour, skills, seeds and access to water, but they lack a few resources.
 The main thing they lack is a womanpower.
 A group of local farmers in Mbele, have spare time to do land preparation - but the Binguni group are short of shillings to be able to pay them.
 BINGUNI members approach the Mbele group, and ask whether he would be willing to receive partial payment in BIGIs.
 Mbele women agree to accept BIGIs as partial payment, and can now redeem the vouchers for resources they needs, that members within BINGUNI have, namely seeds and water.
 They also come to the Binguni community meeting, where they taste Pamela’s fried potatoes and loved them, so they plans on using some of their BIGIs to buy from her at the next meeting as well.

-## More CICs form
+## More CAVs form

 Seeing the success of the Binguni community, the Mbele group decides to issue their own Vouchers.
 In the same environment region, with slightly different skills and resources, they have different goods and services to offer in exchange for their vouchers.
 The Mbele group has members that are skilled in water management, which would be of value to the broader community if that capacity were shared.
 The Mbele voucher is called an MBELE.

 A CSP also trains the Binguni and Mbele groups on the methods of syntropic agroforestry, to upskill them and develop more sustainable farming practices within the community.
-The training is intended to bring a more sustainable income generating activity to the community, using the CICs as a financial instrument bridge between excess capacity and a thriving local economy.
+The training is intended to bring a more sustainable income generating activity to the community, using the CAVs as a financial instrument bridge between excess capacity and a thriving local economy.
 Both groups have a communal savings pot that they have dedicated toward a group business.
 The groups are trained, and start to use their communal vouchers to pay for labour within their group.
 Because Mbele and Binguni have different, but complementary goods and services, the groups decide to accept each others’ vouchers.

 A Binguni member is paid in MBELEs for his time spent tilling the land on the communal property of the Mbele group.
 A Mbele member is paid in BIGIs for her time teaching the Binguni group how to manage erosion on their land.
 Many more trades happen between the communities in service of developing their farms and farming practices.

 John, the local farmer with the plough, is now valuable to both groups and decides to accept partial payments in BIGIs and MBELEs.
 He is now able to redeem those vouchers for goods and services from the two groups (seeds, water management labour, rich soil), and hopes to be able to redeem them in the future for the fresh produce that the new farms will provide.

 The vouchers have provided a link between the latent capacity and a circular local trade of goods and services, for the benefit of the community.
-Through their circulation these vouchers form a Community Inclusion Currency (CIC).
+Through their circulation these vouchers form a Community Inclusion Currency (CAV).

 The group members have started to save their Kenyan shillings and are able to use that money for investments into education, infrastructure, housing and resources that are available to them.